ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 ## Self-balancing trees

 ::: TODO
-- Prio 2: write an overview of rotations
+- Prio 2: is the subsection on Implementation ok?
 :::

 As we saw in the last section, binary search trees (BST) work fine when we insert elements in a somewhat random order.